 Don’t be so black and white live in the grey area.

 What does it mean to “Intuitively eat”?

 Intuitive eating means something different to everyone.
 For myself, it’s eating mindfully and having that nutritional information but not attaching my self-worth to the fact that I ate a cookie because I wanted one.
 All foods fit and are not morally wrong to have.
 However, I also value my health so I do make choices based on that moral as well.

 It could mean something different for you like having complete freedom from nutrition labels.
 It depends on your background and what you value.

 Intuitive eating #1: Honour your hunger

 Honouring your hunger does not mean waiting until your stomach is grumbling and empty to eat.
-In fact, you might find you over eat until you are uncomfortable when you get to that stage.
-Sometimes it happens, when you can’t eat at a long shift at work and that is ok, that is life.
+In fact, you might find you overeat until you are uncomfortable when you get to that stage.
+Sometimes it happens when you can’t eat for a long shift at work and that is okay, that is life.
 I also get busy and forget to eat, which is something I don’t like to do but I’m working on.

 Intuitive eating #2: Honour your fullness

 Just like listening to your hunger cues, one must also respect their fullness level.
 If you are a boredom eater or emotional eater this will help tune you into your body’s fullness cue and help you realize eating is not the answer to your issues.
 I like the 80% full rule.
 It takes a lot of time to recognize when you are 80% full but be patient and forgiving to yourself, you will get there☺